Bosnia and Herzegovina - YES Abroad (en-US)

 Host Family

 Students will live with host families in order to experience true immersion in the local culture.
 Families are selected based on recommendations by members of the local community, and each family is carefully screened by American Councils staff.
 Families are carefully vetted through a thorough application process and are highly regarded by their relatives and neighbors.
-Hosting communities exist through the presence of a strong support network, with a local staff member, or "local coordinator" available to each student hosted in the community.
+Hosting communities exist through the presence of a strong support network, with a local staff member, or "local coordinator", available to each student hosted in the community.

 Your High School